_ [Contents]

 tank is equal to the unusable fuel supply....

-Again, that seems pretty clear.
+That also seems pretty clear.
 The purpose of 23.1337(b)(1) is to reiterate that the gauge is supposed to indicate usable fuel, not total fuel.
 This does not supersede the main stem of 23.1337(b), but merely clarifies it.
+The main requirement is to “indicate to the flightcrew members the quantity of usable fuel”.
 The requirement to not include unusable fuel is plainly and explicitly “in addition” to the basic requirement, not instead of it.

-The basic requirement remains to “indicate to the flightcrew members the quantity of usable fuel in each tank during flight.”
+Again: The main requirement is to “indicate to the flightcrew members the quantity of usable fuel in each tank during flight.”

 Another relevant regulation is: